-The Antarctic Highlight of Hannah Point
+The many highlights of Hannah Point

-Travel Restrictions on Hannah Point
+Travel restrictions around Hannah Point

 Because Hannah Point is crowded with wildlife during the breeding season, the area is particularly vulnerable to human disturbance.
 We must therefore use caution while on shore.
 At the height of the breeding season, Hannah Point is closed to visitors to prevent disturbing the animals.
 During the open period, visitation restrictions are in place.